 intellectual skills for success as a public health professional.

-The HPEB department offers graduate programs at the certificate (Certificate of Graduate Study in Health Communication), master’s (Master of Public Health, dual Master of Social Work/Master of Public Health), and doctoral (Doctor of Philosophy, Doctor of Public Health) levels.
+The HPEB department offers graduate programs at the certificate (Certificate of Graduate Study in Health Communication, Aging, and Global Health), master’s (Master of Public Health, combination Master of Social Work/Master of Public Health), and doctoral (Doctor of Philosophy) levels.